 Mediawatch spokesman John Beyer said: The obscene language in this programme is appalling by any standard.
 It shows a disregard of public concern that is completely unacceptable from a public service broadcaster.

-We invite readers to sign our Stop Swearing on TV online petition to the Prime Minister and we call again on the regulator, Ofcom, to rewrite the terms of its Broadcasting Code so that offensive language of this sort and intensity attracts
+We invite readers to sign our Stop Swearing on TV online petition to the Prime Minister and we call again on the regulator, Ofcom, to rewrite the terms of its Broadcasting Code so that offensive language of this sort and intensity

-substantial financial penalties.
+attracts substantial financial penalties.

-Free speech controversies involving Prince Harry, Carol Thatcher and Jeremy Clarkson show the new thought police are in danger
+Free speech controversies involving Prince Harry, Carol Thatcher and Jeremy Clarkson show the new thought police are in danger of running riot.

-Ever since ‘Sachsgate' – the BBC controversy involving Jonathan Ross and Russell Brand – it has been a constant story of another day, another ‘scandal' about some celebrity or other being banned, investigated, suspended or censured for saying something
+Ever since ‘Sachsgate' – the BBC controversy involving Jonathan Ross and Russell Brand – it has been a constant story of another day, another ‘scandal' about some celebrity or other being banned, investigated, suspended or censured for saying

-offensive or outrageous.
+something offensive or outrageous.
 It is not only the frequency of these media controversies that stands out lately.
 Something new is happening in the free speech wars.
 It has become a war on words.